neonKnights/sCHEMe-website/README.md

 # LICENSE

-this project is available GNU General Public License version 3 (GPL3) excluding the `Releases` section.
+this project is available under GNU General Public License version 3 (GPL3) excluding the `Releases` section.
 Binaries there are under a special S(CHEM)E license [for more details see here](./licenses/sCHEMe-LICENSE).